 Cocaine’s Connection to Rhabdomyolysis

-During the height of cocaine abuse, a study out of the Wayne State University School of Medicine in Detroit, Michigan was hugely influential in connecting cocaine use to rhabdomyolysis.
+During the height of cocaine abuse, a study by the Wayne State University School of Medicine was hugely influential in connecting cocaine use to rhabdomyolysis.

 - The average CK level among the cocaine users was 931 U/L (with the highest being 1,785 U/L).

 - The average CK level among the control group was 242 U/L (with the lowest being 168 U/L).

 - Eight of the cocaine users (24 percent) had rhabdomyolysis.

 - Not one patient in the control group had rhabdomyolysis.

 - One cocaine user with rhabdomyolysis developed multiorgan failure and died.

 - Only one cocaine user with rhabdomyolysis showed muscle pain or swelling symptoms, while three cocaine users without rhabdomyolysis presented muscle symptoms.